The Geometry of Compression: Why Angles Beat Naive Storage

 Zellige (الزليج) is traditional Moroccan mosaic work: small ceramic tiles, cut by hand, fitted into stars, crosses, knots, and repeating fields.
 From a distance it looks like a single ornate image.
 Up close, it is a puzzle of edges and angles.

-The maker does not need to remember every tile as a separate fact.
-The wall comes from a smaller set of instructions: draw this grid, cut this family of shapes, repeat this angle, let this edge meet that one.
+The wall comes from a few instructions: draw this grid, cut these shapes, repeat this angle, let edges meet.

 The Wall Is Geometry, Not Picture

 Look at a traditional Moroccan zellige mosaic and the eye gets lost.
-Star opens inside star.
-Edges interlock.
-Symmetries repeat, but the surface does not feel mechanical.
-The first instinct is to treat the wall as an image: a complicated arrangement of coloured pieces.
+Stars open inside stars, edges interlock, symmetries repeat, yet the surface never feels mechanical.
+The first instinct is to read the wall as an image, a complicated arrangement of coloured pieces, but that is not the most efficient level of description.

 Tap, turn, tap, turn, until a star point, triangle, cross, or kite comes free.

-The maker is not measuring angles.
-Precision lives in the repeated shape, the trained hand, the edge of the menqach, and the moment the hidden face is revealed.3
+The maker measures almost nothing.
+Precision lives in the repeated shape, the trained hand, and the edge of the menqach.3

-The tiler does not need to memorize the whole surface tile by tile.
-Once the design and repeat are chosen, geometry can extend the pattern as the wall grows.
+The tiler never memorises the whole surface.
+Once the design and repeat are chosen, geometry extends the pattern as the wall grows.

 The Recipe Is Smaller Than The Surface